Todd Davis is a experienced filmmaker and film and screenwriting teacher.

 National Broadcasting Society’s annual student competition award in the Short Film category.
-A film from the Spring 2013 class, "Bitter Roast," was nominated for a New England Emmy award.
+Another film from that class, "Bitter Roast," was nominated for a New England Emmy award.

 Production at Boston University, Curry College, and Fitchburg State University, and graduate-level Avid Digital Video Editing and graduate-level Video Production at

 Todd has taught Screenwriting at Curry College and Regis College.

 Other courses Todd has taught include Digital